Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Liver function tests look for enzymes in your blood that mean liver problems.
 They also test your liver's ability to make certain substances and look at how well your liver filters your blood.

-You may need additional tests to look for viral DNA or RNA.
+You may need other tests to look for viral DNA or RNA.

 Test results for these viruses can mean you have:

 Hepatitis A. Normal results are negative, meaning you don't have the IgM antibody in your blood.
-The antibody appears three to four weeks after you are exposed to the virus.
-The antibody peaks about a month after symptoms appear, and typically can't be detected three to four months after symptoms begin.
+The antibody shows up 3 to 4 weeks after you are exposed to the virus.
+The antibody peaks about a month after symptoms appear, and typically can't be detected 3 to 4 months after symptoms begin.
 If your test results are positive, it doesn't necessarily mean you have a current infection.
 It may mean you had an infection in the past or it's a false-positive.

 Hepatitis B. Normal results are negative, meaning you don't have the HBsAg antigen in your blood.
 It's usually found if you have either acute or chronic infection.
-It usually appears two to six weeks after you are exposed to the virus.
-The antigen peaks shortly before or after symptoms begin, and typically can't be detected one to three months after it peaks.
+It usually shows up 2 to 6 weeks after you are exposed to the virus.
+The antigen peaks shortly before or after symptoms begin, and typically can't be detected 1 to 3 months after it peaks.

 Hepatitis C. Normal results are negative, meaning you don't have the IgG antibody in your blood.
-The antibody may peak six to 12 months after you are exposed to the virus.
+The antibody may peak 6 to 12 months after you are exposed to the virus.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.